GeekZoneHQ/web/readme.md

 7. Create the local database by running the migrations `python manage.py migrate`
 1. Install RabbitMQ `sudo apt-get install rabbitmq-server`
 1. Run RabbitMQ `sudo systemctl enable rabbitmq-server`
+1. Run the celery worker `celery -A web worker --loglevel=info`
 8. Run the local server `python manage.py runserver`.
 If you navigate to `http://localhost:8000/memberships/register` in your browser you should now see the app.
 You can press control-c in the terminal to exit the server.

 The above instructions should be enough to get the django server running, and the membership management software accessible from a browser.
 There is a small amount of additional configuration required for a fully working system, which is OS agnostic.
 We will be producing a guide for this additional configuration soon.